siddharthkt45/siddharthkt45/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=siddharthkt45" alt="siddharthkt45" /> </p>

 ## I'm a
+- 💼 Currently working as a Java Data Engineer in Tata Consultancy Services
-- 🔭 Final Year Computer Science Student currently pursuing my Bachelors at Medi-Caps University
+- 🔭 Pursued my Bachelors at Medi-Caps University
 - 👯 Developer currently looking to gain required knowledge and experience in this field

 ### Languages and Tools: